 Bottom Line — The 1961 Federal Wire Act supposedly needs to be updated and modified.
 It’s reasonable to argue that since that federal law was acceptable then, a similar new law (RAWA) will be acceptable now.

-(10) Online gambling and poker lacks a sympathetic face — Who is the face of online gambling and poker at the moment?
+(10) Online gambling and poker lack a sympathetic face — Who is the face of online gambling and poker at the moment?
 Well, in the mainstream the answer is — no one.
 Quick — name our leader.
-We lack a compelling national figure nor do we have a sympathetic face which humanizes the fight to play poker and bet sports and gamble leisurely.
-Aside from a few poker players, minor celebrities who are only marginally known in the public eye, we have no real leader nor recognizable individual who can effectively counter the opposition’s efforts.
+We lack a compelling national figure nor do we have a sympathetic face that humanizes the fight to play poker and bet sports and gamble leisurely.
+Aside from a few poker players, minor celebrities who are only marginally known in the public eye, we have no real leader nor the recognizable individual who can effectively counter the opposition’s efforts.
 What faces are affiliated with online gambling pretty much consist of college dropouts wearing sunglasses and a hoodie, casino bosses, shady offshore operators, and even potential money launderers and terrorists.
 That’s the imagery we’re up against.

 Meanwhile, pro-RAWA forces have mayors, governors, congressmen, senators, presidential candidates, preachers, social activists, minority groups, and perhaps most persuasive of all, CHILDREN to personalize their plea.
 This contrast in faces and personalities makes for a significant disadvantage in conveying an effective message and defeating RAWA.

-Conclusion: I believe Restoration of America’s Wire Act (RAWA) is an overwhelming favorite to achieve congressional hearings sometime during 2015.
+Conclusion: I believe the Restoration of America’s Wire Act (RAWA) is an overwhelming favorite to achieve congressional hearings sometime during 2015.
 I also believe some form of this bill will ultimately pass committee(s) vote and eventually be up for a full vote by the House of Representatives and the Senate.
 In that case, I believe the bill still stands as likely to pass.
-If the bill finally reaches the President Obama, I believe he will have little choice but to sign it into law.
+If the bill finally reaches President Obama, I believe he will have little choice but to sign it into law.

-Coming Next: In my next column, I’ll write about the treachery of the America Gaming Association (AGA), address their flip flopping on online gambling, and explain why they’ve lost both political and public credibility.
+Coming Next: In my next column, I’ll write about the treachery of the America Gaming Association (AGA), address their flip-flopping on online gambling, and explain why they’ve lost both political and public credibility.